samkwak188/EPL-Match-Result-Predictor/README.md

 # EPL Match Predictor

-Hi, this is a machine learning-based web application that predicts English Premier League match outcomes using historical data from 2020-2022 seasons.
+This is a machine learning-based web application that predicts English Premier League match outcomes using historical data from 2020-2022 seasons.
+Try out [Here](https://epl-match-result-predictor-3.onrender.com)

 ## How It Works